Find a Provider

 Learning, Play, and Your 8- to 12-Month-Old

-Your child has gone from tiny newborn to curious infant, reaching out and exploring his or her surroundings.
+Your child has gone from tiny newborn to curious infant, reaching out and exploring their environment.
 That curiosity and readiness to learn will continue as your baby becomes more mobile during these next few months.

 What Is My Baby Learning?

-Your little one will make great strides in learning.
+Your little one will make big gains in learning.
 Play will take on a new dimension as language emerges.
-During these next few months, your baby's babbling will start to morph into words like "mama," "dada," and "baba."
-These will emerge randomly at first, but your baby will soon learn to associate them with mom, dad, and bottle.
+During these next few months, your baby's babbling will start to turn into words like "mama," "dada," and "baba."
+These will come randomly at first, but your baby will soon learn to associate them with mom, dad, and bottle.

 How Can I Help My Baby Learn?

-Your baby's ability to get around and never-ending curiosity boost learning now.
+Your baby's ability to get around and endless curiosity boost learning now.
 So give your baby chances to safely explore.
-Your baby may enjoy playing with egg cartons, blocks, balls, stacking toys, and push-pull toys.
+Your baby may enjoy playing with egg cartons, blocks, balls, and stacking toys.
 When your baby is in the bath, provide squeeze toys and cups and containers to splash around with.
+Always supervise and never leave your baby unattended, especially near water.

-Introduce simple words by naming familiar objects and let your baby try to imitate you.
+Name familiar and new objects and let your baby try to imitate you.
 Reinforce the words by repeating them.
-Encourage your child's language by waiting for a response when you are having a "conversation."
+Encourage language skills by waiting for a response when you have a "conversation."

 Continue reading from books with large, colorful illustrations.
-Point to the pictures and say what's in them to create associations between the things your child sees and the words that describe them.
-Encourage your child to point to pictures in the book ("where is the cat?").
+Point to and name pictures in the book and ask questions.
+Encourage your child to point to pictures ("Where is the cat?").

 Here are some other ideas for encouraging your 8- to 12-month-old to learn and play:

-- Let your baby feed himself or herself.
-Finger feeding promotes fine motor skills, hand–eye coordination, and independence
+- Let babies feed themselves.
+Finger feeding builds fine motor skills, hand–eye coordination, and independence.

-- Continue to play games like peekaboo, but vary it a bit by hiding your face with a blanket and letting the baby pull it off, hiding around the corner, and showing your baby how to cover his or her own face with the hands.
+- Continue to play games like peekaboo, but vary it a bit by hiding your face with a blanket and letting your baby pull it off.
+You can also hide around a corner, and show your baby how to cover their face with their hands.

-- Continue to play hide and seek and test your child's understanding of object permanence.
-Let your baby watch you hide a toy — first partially hidden, then covered completely — and let him or her find it.
+- Let your baby watch you hide a toy — first partially hidden, then covered completely — and then find it.

-- Teach your baby action songs, like "Pat-A-Cake," "This Little Piggy," "The Itsy Bitsy Spider," and "Pop Goes the Weasel."
-Babies love to hear and learn these songs and anticipate the accompanying movements.
+- Teach your baby action songs, like "Pat-A-Cake," "The Itsy Bitsy Spider," and "Pop Goes the Weasel."
+Babies love to hear and learn these songs with hand gestures.

 - Movement, Coordination, and Your 8- to 12-Month-Old